Please check the following FAQ's below to find the answers to common questions

 If you don't find the answer here, please contact us here.

-Preliminary Notice FAQ
+Notice To Owner FAQ

 With the exception of wage laborers, anyone who does not directly contract with the owner of a property is required to send a Notice to Owner, as a Florida preliminary notice is known.

-A Florida Notice to Owner must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or within 45 days before the property owner’s last payment to the final contractor.
+A Florida Notice to Owner or NTO must be sent within 45 days of first furnishing labor or materials, or within 45 days after work on specialty materials begins, or within 45 days before the property owner’s last payment to the final contractor.

 In Florida, if you were hired by the property owner, send the Notice to Owner to the property owner.

 If you were hired by a general contractor, send the notice to the general contractor and the property owner.

 If you were hired by a subcontractor, send the notice to the property owner, the general contractor and the subcontractor that hired you.

 Failure to send a Florida Notice to Owner will remove the claimant’s right to lien.